hoangcuong2011/Good-Papers/Exponentiated Gradient (EG).md

 Let us assume we have to learn a vector w.
 At iteration t+1,

     w_{t+1} = w_t + learning_rate * gradient respect to w at time t

-For EG, we rather use a new update:
+Meanwhile we rather use a new update For EG:

     w_{t+1, i} = w_{t, i}r_{t, i}/Normalization Constant
 where

-r_{t, i} = exponential (learning rate * gradient respect to w_i at time t)

-The weights of the EG algorithm are positive and sum to 1
+    r_{t, i} = exponential (learning rate * gradient respect to w_i at time t) As we can see, the weights of the EG algorithm are positive and sum to 1

 - "In spite of the non-differentiability of the objective function, subgradient methods still have strong convergence guarantees when combined with EG updates (e.g., the convergence proofs in (Beck and Teboulle, 2003) go through with minor modifications; see also
 (Bertsekas, 1999))." (see http://www.cs.columbia.edu/~mcollins/papers/ibm2convex.pdf)